ekg/genotype/README.md

 # genotype

-a library of functions for exploring genotypes and genotype likelihoods
+functions for manipulating genotypes and genotype likelihoods

 ## Overview